 Married with two adult children who are both engaged.
-Retired & active Ex-P.E.
-Teacher.
+Retired & active ex-PE Teacher.
 Ran local tennis coaching business for 25 years.
-Interests - The Arts, visiting new places, volunteering at a Dorking charity shop.
+Interests - the Arts, visiting new places, volunteering at a Dorking charity shop.
 Love being involved with HOLIDAY @ HOME based at the URC in the summer.
-Experienced family member with alzheimers and the effects this has on YOU and the rest of the family - IT'S TOUGH.
+Experienced family member with Alzheimers and the effects this has on YOU and the rest of the family - IT'S TOUGH.

-Married to Greg, who I met and married at St Pauls.I love children and have been involved with various youth groups at Church over the years and am currently loving helping with the SPOT group [St Pauls One to Three] I am a co-leader of an amazing homegroup.
-I worked for a long time at Friends Provident/Friend Life/Aviva, worked for 4 years as a teaching assistant and am currently working part time for a company providing support for elderly people who have chosen to stay in their own homes.
+Married to Greg, who I met and married at St Paul's.I love children and have been involved with various youth groups at Church over the years and am currently loving helping with the SPOT group [St Paul's One to Three].
+I am a co-leader of an amazing homegroup.
+I worked for a long time at Friends Provident/Friends Life/Aviva, worked for 4 years as a teaching assistant and am currently working part time for a company providing support for elderly people who have chosen to stay in their own homes.
 In my spare time I like to travel and to sing.
-I am a member of the Show Choir in Dorking I have taken part in a few of the World Church trips to Kenya and more recently to Paris.
+I am a member of the Show Choir in Dorking.
+I have taken part in a few of the World Church trips to Kenya and more recently to Paris.
 I have been a Pastoral Assistant for 13 years and love to give the gift of a listening ear to people who need support.

 Moved to Dorking in 2017 and just love being here.
-I trained as a pastoral assistant whilst being a member of St Peter’s church in Walton on the Hill which is a role I really enjoy.
-I believe that God called me to listening ministries and in my time have helped with rehabilitation counselling, the Samaritans and Victim support.
+I trained as a pastoral assistant whilst being a member of St Peter’s church in Walton-on-the-Hill which is a role I really enjoy.
+I believe that God called me to listening ministries and in my time have helped with rehabilitation counselling, the Samaritans and Victim Support.
 Now in my mid-seventies I am just working as a PA and am beginning to feel really at home at St Paul’s.

 I have 2 daughters living in Dorking and Reigate (how lucky am I?) and 6 grandchildren so I really enjoy being with them and they, together with Digby, my dog, keep me reasonably active.

-Steve has been married to Heather for more than 40 years, and we have 3 grown up boys.
+I have been married to Heather for more than 40 years, and we have 3 grown up boys.
 I came to faith as a teenager, and I was a project manager for most of my working life.
 Since retirement, I have been volunteering for Tearfund.
 Heather and I have been at St Paul's Church for many years, and served in various roles.
 I trained as a Lay Pastoral Assistant in 2013/4, and have had the privilege of listening to and walking alongside people of faith and people of no faith.
 In our spare time, we see our families, and we love to travel and do lots of walking and photography.